bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 This action can be applied to data disks.
 It allows attaching/detaching the data disk to/from the virtual machine.

 Click "Attach" in the Actions list and in the dialogue window select a virtual machine to attach the disk to.
-Click "Attach" to perform the attachment.
+Click "ATTACH" to perform the attachment.

 .. figure:: _static/Storage_AttachDisk1.png